 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
-What did DiNardo have to say about the Big Ten after the opening weekend of the season?
+What did DiNardo have to say about the Big Ten after a 6-6 performance in Week 2?
 Read all of his Sunday Ruminations in this post.